 News

-Pilot Medical Declaration: major changes proposed
+Pilot Medical Declaration: major changes on the way

 Major changes to the Pilot Medical Declaration (PMD) are on the way, according to the latest review by the CAA.